an0mali/SmartHydroponics/README.md

 # SmartHydroponics
 Arduino project utilizing barometric pressure sensors to create a "smart" hydroponic airstone pump that easily adds smart features to other dumb containers.
 This includes plant health monitoring and detailed data logging.
-For more information on wiring and sensor set up, join my discord: https://discord.gg/wsmSfeu
+For more information on this project, join my discord: https://discord.gg/wsmSfeu

 If you're a company looking into this code, offer me a job!